Marcos Lavín: Club career

 Lavín was born in Madrid, and finished his formation with Real Madrid.
 On 1 February 2016, he joined UD Logroñés after terminating his contract with Los Blancos, but only appeared with the reserves during his spell.

 On 12 July 2016, Lavín signed for Atlético Saguntino in Segunda División B. A backup to Adrián Lluna, he moved to Córdoba CF on 23 June of the following year, being initially assigned to the B-side also in the third division.

 Lavín was promoted to the first-team ahead of the 2018–19 campaign, as a backup to Carlos Abad, and renewed his contract until 2021 on 3 October 2018.
 He made his professional debut thirteen days later, starting in a 4–1 away routing of Elche CF for the season's Copa del Rey.

 Lavín made his Segunda División debut on 3 November 2018, playing the full 90 minutes in a 4–2 home win against Extremadura UD.
 The following 1 August, after suffering relegation, he cut ties with the club.

+On 6 July 2024, Lavín signed a one-season contract with Lugo.

+On 6 August 2025, Lavín moved to Dunkerque in French Ligue 2 on a one-season contract with an option to extend.